awsdocs/aws-lambda-developer-guide/doc_source/with-kinesis-example.md

    --role arn:aws:iam::123456789012:role/lambda-kinesis-role
    ```

-## Test the Lambda Function<a name="walkthrough-kinesis-events-adminuser-create-test-function-upload-zip-test-manual-invoke"></a>
+## Test the Lambda function<a name="walkthrough-kinesis-events-adminuser-create-test-function-upload-zip-test-manual-invoke"></a>

 Invoke your Lambda function manually using the `invoke` AWS Lambda CLI command and a sample Kinesis event\.